 A creditor is an individual that is owed money such as a credit card company, mortgage lender, auto lender, rent to own company, etc. Think Bank of America, American Express, Barclays, Aaron’s, Wells Fargo, etc. they are all creditors.

-When a debtor files chapter 7 bankruptcy he/she is asking the court to discharge (eliminate) their personal liability so that he/she no longer owes a creditor.
+When a debtor files Chapter 7 bankruptcy he/she is asking the court to discharge (eliminate) their personal liability so that he/she no longer owes a creditor.
 The discharge applies to secured creditors such as an auto lender or mortgage but the lien survives discharge.
 Once the discharge is entered, secured creditors can no longer report missed payments, a foreclosure, or a repossession on a debtor’s credit report.
 Keep in mind that a debtor must still make the monthly payments if they want to keep the item(s) secured by the creditor’s lien.
 Before 2005, debtors in Chapter 7 bankruptcy would typically propose a ride through meaning that the debtor would keep the payments current and the debtor would get to keep the creditor’s collateral.
 However, in 2005 Congress amended the Bankruptcy Code to allow secured creditors with liens on personal property (automobiles and rent to own furniture are the two most common examples) to repossess their collateral unless a reaffirmation agreement is signed.
 A reaffirmation agreement is a new contract in which the debtor agrees to remain personally liable for the debt.
 If a reaffirmation agreement is signed then the secured creditor can report late payments on the debtor’s credit report, report repossessions, or report a foreclosure.
 There are strict deadlines that must be filed or a secured creditor may repossess their collateral.
 It is always best to obtain the guidance of an experienced bankruptcy attorney when filing Chapter 7 bankruptcy to ensure that your rights are protected.

-In most cases debtors can re-file a new bankruptcy case even if the old case was dismissed.
+In most cases, debtors can re-file a new bankruptcy case even if the old case was dismissed.
 Generally, the court may look to see if the debtor’s financial circumstances have changed such as obtaining a new job, a raise, or even deciding to let something go that the debtor was previously trying to keep in the old bankruptcy case.
-Most judges understand that people hit hard times – everyone does at some point in their life.
+Most judges understand that people hit hard times – everyone does at some point in their lives.
 Remember that judges are people too.
 It is important to remember that if a debtor has filed more than two cases in one year or less than a creditor may ask the court for permission to proceed with foreclosure or repossession.
 Generally, mortgage and auto lenders are the most likely to seek this extraordinary type of relief but now always – it is very dependent upon the attorney representing the creditor.

 Generally, a Chapter 13 bankruptcy can be filed to save a home from foreclosure.
-In North Carolina, a foreclosure is started by the filing of a Notice of Hearing.
+In North Carolina, foreclosure is started by the filing of a Notice of Hearing.
 The creditor must provide at least 20 days’ notice of the foreclosure hearing.
 At the foreclosure hearing, the Clerk of Court determines whether certain requirements have been satisfied.
 If the Clerk determines that all of the requirements are satisfied then the Clerk will enter an Order allowing the foreclosure sale to proceed.
 The creditor will also file a Notice of Sale that must provide at least 20 days’ notice of the foreclosure sale.
 After the foreclosure sale is held there is also a 10 day redemption period or upset bid period.
 If the Chapter 13 bankruptcy is filed during any point of the foreclosure process then it will stop the foreclosure and give you time to bring your mortgage payments current through the bankruptcy case.
 It is important to keep in mind that during the foreclosure process the mortgage lender or HOA is incurring attorney fees that may have to be paid back during the case.
 To keep the payments affordable it is usually better to file a Chapter 13 bankruptcy sooner rather than later.

 While it is possible to file for bankruptcy on your own, having an attorney guide through the process can help you avoid common pitfalls and obstacles.
 An attorney receives extensive training in bankruptcy laws and has gone through the process many times.
 Your attorney can handle all the paperwork for you and recommend the best possible plan of action based on your unique circumstances.
 There is simply no substitute for the experience, knowledge, and insight of a trained and skilled legal professional.
-Learn more about us by viewing our profile on: http://www.cityslick.net.

 Bankruptcy allows debtors to discharge all or nearly all of their unsecured debt, depending on the type of chapter they file.
 Chapter 7 will generally wipe out most debt after nonexempt assets are liquidated, while Chapter 13 will require repayment plans to pay back a portion of the debt.